-We recorded net income for the 2020 three-month period of \$125 million compared to \$120 million in the prior-year period.
-Net income in the 2020 and 2019 three-month periods reflects the effects of net unrealized gains of \$37 million and \$9 million, respectively, on commodity derivative instruments not associated with current-period transactions.
-Net income also reflects business transformation expenses of \$13 million and \$11 million, respectively, in the 2020 and 2019 three-month periods.
+Net loss for the 2021 three-month period was \$23 million compared to net income of \$125 million in the prior-year period.
+Net loss in the 2021 three-month period reflects the effects of net unrealized losses on commodity derivative instruments not associated with current-period transactions of \$69 million.
+Net income during the 2020 three-month period reflects the effects of net unrealized gains on commodity derivative instruments not associated with current-period transactions of \$37 million and business transformation expenses of \$13 million.